 A complex and sophisticated technique for a completely amazing result.
-The spherification, invented and promoted by Ferran Adrià, is applied to coffee to obtain an extraordinary effect: liquid coffee is enclosed in a transparent membrane which explodes on the palate, releasing its full aroma.
+The spherification, invented and promoted by Ferran Adrià, is applied to coffee to obtain an extraordinary effect - liquid coffee is enclosed in a transparent membrane which explodes on the palate, releasing its full aroma.

 Coffee caviar is yet another of the surprises obtained with the same spherification technique used for Coffeesphere.
 Small drops of coffee-and alginate-based compounds are added, using a syringe, to diluted calcium chloride.
 This forms a large number of small spheres which provoke a myriad of small explosions on the palate.
 The effect is, perhaps, even more astonishing.

-Two products inspired by the circus world: coffee lollipop and coffee popcorn.
+Two products inspired by the circus world - coffee lollipop and coffee popcorn.
 The lollipop is made from a base of sugar, water and glucose to which hot coffee powder is added.
 Traditional popcorn is caramelized with sugar and sprinkled with ground coffee.

-The brainwave of Ferran Adrià’ then perfected by the Training Center team, the Tandem & Le Voglie mousses were launched by Lavazza in three flavors: hazelnut, chocolate and milk.
+The brainwave of Ferran Adrià’ then perfected by the Training Center team, the Tandem & Le Voglie mousses were launched by Lavazza in three flavours - hazelnut, chocolate and milk.
 The Double Cup was developed and patented to serve the product with coffee or cappuccino and has an internal division to create two separate spaces.

 You can cook with cold as well as heat.
-Cappuccino Nitro is made in liquid nitrogen at -320.8°F. At room temperature, the finished product has crunchy frozen meringue on the outside and a creamy interior.
+Cappuccino Nitro is made in liquid nitrogen at -196°C. At room temperature, the finished product has crunchy frozen meringue on the outside and a creamy interior.
 A sort of “mini-cuit” cappuccino obtained using extremely sophisticated techniques.

 Cremespresso is a reinterpretation of the traditional Genoese Panera, a semifreddo made from cream and coffee, invented about 150 years ago.
 More than a sorbet, it's a velvety coffee or, better still, an ice cream drink.
 It is served in a container that is clearly a nod to the classic ice cream cone.

-Cinnamon, cardamom, bitter orange blossoms and rose petals are the four aromatic head notes, in a water-alcohol solution, which characterize Espresso da Meditazione.
+Cinnamon, cardamom, bitter orange blossoms and rose petals are the four aromatic head notes, in a water-alcohol solution, which characterise Espresso da Meditazione.
 Served in a balloon glass, Espresso da Meditazione is meant to be enjoyed slowly and while relaxing.

 The hot coffee egg uses the same spherification technique as before, but with the difference that the elements have been reversed so the product can be heated.
 The final result is an actual fried coffee egg.